zer0problem/zer0problem/index.markdown

 Accomplishments
 -----------
+During my time at Thunderful Games I have worked on different projects at different phases in development, including porting Wavetale to PC and consoles such as PS4 and Nintendo Switch.

-During my studies at [The Game Assembly](https://www.thegameassembly.com/) as a game programmer I've been a part of 7 game projects in so far.
-Here I've been working together with other students, game programmers, level designers and graphical artists, usually it's been in groups of about 11-13 people.
+During my studies at [The Game Assembly](https://www.thegameassembly.com/) as a game programmer I were a part of 8 game projects.
+There I worked together with other students, game programmers, level designers and graphical artists, usually it's been in groups of about 11-13 people.
-Lately I've been working on the game engine used in project 6 and subsequent projects.
+During the final year I've worked on the game engine used in project 6 and subsequent projects.

+for project 8 I added support for
+* contact shadows
+* tone mapping
+* wind shader

+but most of my time in project 8 was spent on optimizing performance, fixing issues and improving the workflow by updating our debugging tools.

 for [project 7](/project/7/) I added support for
 * spot lights with cookies & shadows <a class="link" href="/images/project7_spotlight_shadow_and_cookie.gif">example<img class="preview" src="/images/project7_spotlight_shadow_and_cookie.gif"></a>